trinhxuankhai/YoloTransformer/README.md

 - ### Training

 **Fine-tune:**
 Yolov6-N network is being used in the fine-tuning model to replace the DPText-DETR encoder.
 When compared to the original DPText-DETR, the inference speed is tested to be 2–3 times faster, but the precision and recall are less accurate.
 The model is optimized with a batch size of four using one GPU on Colab.
-More performance is expected when the batch size is increased and the model is trained on a synthetic text dataset.
+More performance is expected when the batch size is increased and the model is pre-trained additionally on synthetic text dataset.
 Trainning example:

 ```
 python tools/train_net.py --config-file configs/DPText_DETR/TotalText/R_50_poly.yaml --num-gpus 1